 Content from earlier learning areas can also be accessed more readily, allowing students to work at their pace during revision and taking some pressure off of teachers.
 Having an individual device gives students ownership over their own learning, which teaches diligence and helps them identify effective revision techniques.

-We recognise that digital technologies can be used in more ways than just education, though, and have worked to create a standard that is centred around student learning and development, and educates students about how to stay safe online.
+Whilst we recognise the many benefits of digital technology in education, we also acknowledge the concerns around Cybsafety.
+We recognise that digital technologies can be used in more ways than just education and have worked to create a standard that is centred around student learning and development, and educates students about how to stay safe online.
 We proactively have procedures in place and use a filtered internet service, and reactively respond to any issues when they arise as efficiently as possible.

-Students are educated about privacy, copyright and intellectual property to ensure they are using digital resources in a fair and equitable way, and in ways that promote personal development and knowledge growth.
+The use of digital technology in education helps students stay educated about privacy, copyright and intellectual property, ensuring they are use digital resources in a fair and equitable way, and in ways that promote personal development and knowledge growth.
 We also work to ensure a balanced approach and avoid students having excessive screen time with their devices.

 St Francis Xavier College has designed its classrooms to support the Digital Learning Program (DLP) with flexible learning spaces.
 These spaces enhance and transform student learning by creating collaborative learning areas where students can develop their creativity.
 They have spaces for working standing up, small and large group work, independent and pair work, floor work, brainstorming, discussions and the use of technologies like wireless projection and multiple screens.

 The benefits of these flexible learning spaces include increased student engagement, improved focus for students who have difficulty focusing, and the ability for students to make choices about their own learning.
 Flexible learning environments are becoming increasingly popular as schools merge their remote learnings with in-class activities.